Classical combinations of quantum states for solving banded circulant linear systems: Quantum subroutines

-\paragraph*{Arbitrary sized quantum Fourier transform.} The quantum Fourier transform as proposed by \citet{coppersmith1994approximate} is implemented as a unitary acting on $n$ qubits, which makes it an operator of size $2^n \times 2^n$.
-Here, we consider the case where we are interested in discrete Fourier transforming a vector of $N$-amplitudes, where $2^{n-1} < N < 2^n$ for some $n$.
-This generalized QFT, first conceived of as an approximation by \citet{kitaev1995quantum} and made exact by \citet{mosca2004exact}, makes use of quantum phase estimation (QPE) proposed in the former paper, which itself incorporates the `standard' QFT by \citet{coppersmith1994approximate}
+The quantum Fourier transform as proposed by \citet{coppersmith1994approximate} is implemented as a unitary acting on $n$ qubits, which makes it an operator of size $2^n \times 2^n$.
+One might be interested in discrete Fourier transforming a vector of $N$-amplitudes, where $2^{n-1} < N < 2^n$ for some $n$.
+This could be achieved via generalized QFT (first conceived of as an approximation by \citet{kitaev1995quantum} and made exact by \citet{mosca2004exact}), which makes use of quantum phase estimation (QPE) proposed in the former paper, which itself incorporates the `standard' QFT by \citet{coppersmith1994approximate}.

-First, an amplitude-$N$ vector can be stored using $n$-qubits if $N<2^n$ by preparing the quantum state as a superposition of $\ket{0}$ to $\ket{N-1}$.
-Denote the size-$N$ discrete Fourier transform by $F_N$, and the quantum circuit implementing it by $\mathsf{QFT_N}$.
-By definition,